dalimeeting/dalimeeting.github.io/_posts/2017-04-18-the-data-science-process.md

   start: "18:30"
   end: "19:00"
   abstract: A common practice in statistics and machine learning is to assume that the statistical data types (e.g., ordinal, categorical or real-valued) of variables, and usually also the likelihood model, is known.
 However, as the availability of real-world data increases, this assumption becomes too restrictive.
 Data are often heterogeneous, complex, and improperly or incompletely documented.
 Surprisingly, despite their practical importance, there is still a lack of tools to automatically discover the statistical types of, as well as appropriate likelihood (noise) models for,  the variables in a dataset.
 In this work, we fill this gap by proposing a Bayesian method, which accurately discovers the statistical data types in both synthetic and real  data.
-- title: Causal Impact: estimating the effect of an intervention without user interaction
+- title: "Causal Impact: estimating the effect of an intervention without user interaction"
   speaker: Alain Hauser
   youtube:
   start: "19:00"